 I’ve had the pleasure of assembling three of Fully’s Jarvis standing desks over the past two months – two electric, and one Crank-Powered which saves you $70.
 If you’re looking too choose between the electric and crank-powered desk, this is the review for you.
+[See here for a review of the electric-powered version of the desk.]

 Regardless of which option you choose, you’ll receive the lifting columns a few weeks before your receive the tabletop.
 The electric lifting columns arrive in two heavy boxes, whereas the hand-crank model arrives in a single box that’s even larger.